 After a prioritized list of requirements has been developed, this information should be organized so that participants can rank vendors based on the ability of each vendor’s platform to meet the documented requirements.

 A ranking system can also serve as a general demonstration guide for vendors so they can make sure to address the highest priority requirements and address requirements in a logical sequence as they take the team through the details of their CRM platform.

 A ranking system should be focused on functionality and the ability of each prospective vendor platform to specifically address requirements, rather than on generalized features.

 Step 5 – Schedule Tailored Presentations

 Prospective vendors and/or their channel representatives should be pre-briefed on your organization’s current state and desired future state.
 They should understand your company’s functional areas and the roles within those functional areas.

 Ideally, each prospective vendor representative will deliver a customized demonstration of their solution.
 It’s up to each vendor to determine how much time they want to spend tailoring their demonstration system.

-While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits to a solution built on top of their platform can be visualized to a great enough extent.
+While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on top of their platform can be visualized to a great enough extent.

 Step 6 – Select the CRM Solution

-After the demonstrations, there will invariably be follow up questions for vendors regarding specific functionality and how it will be delivered.
+After the demonstrations, there will invariably be follow-up questions for vendors regarding specific functionality and how it will be delivered.